Day ticket and Season Ticket rules and regulations

 - No remote controlled bait boats or floating aids to be used for baiting swims.

 - All fish, of any kind, must be returned to the water as quickly as possible after being caught.
 It is a condition that all anglers have proper landing nets and unhooking mats for the catchment and weighing of fish.
 Fish can be sacked for a minimum amount of time for photography purposes only and must be returned with care as soon as possible.
 Anglers must remember to disinfect their fishing nets / keep nets before entering the Fishery.
-Keep nets can only be used with silvers - strictly no carp to be kept in nets and a maximum of 30lbs in weight at any one time.
+Keep nets can only be used only in match situations- strictly no carp to be kept in nets and a maximum of 30lbs in weight at any one time.

 - Anglers must behave responsibly with regards to the intake of alcohol when fishing on the lakes.
 We uphold a ZERO TOLERANCE TO DRUGS policy and we are in direct contact with Lancaster police station.